marinesciencedude/PapersPleaseModdingDoc/docs/txt-csv/Travelers.md

 	@
 ```

 * " _`Entrant Speech`_: Normal dialogue from the entrant.
-Can also be used for with certain dialogue IDs (defined in Speeches.txt) for the player character's dialogue.
-Custom purpose/duration dialogue must be appended with [Speech/Purpose] or [Speech/Duration] so they are selectable in the audio transcript for interrogation.
+Can also be used for with certain dialogue IDs (defined in [Speeches.txt](Speeches.md)) for the player character's dialogue.
+Custom purpose/duration dialogue must be appended at the end with `[Speech/Purpose]` or `[Speech/Duration]` so they are selectable in the audio transcript for interrogation.
 * " @_`Player Speech`_: Special case example for the player character's dialogue.
 * \+ _`Item ID`_: Allows entrants to give items during dialogue.
 * @ _`Leave`_: Forces the entrant to leave the booth (always to the left, back to Kolechia's side of the border).
 * @ _`Detain`_: Enables detainment of an entrant (with the corresponding 'Detain' cue).
 * @ News _`Headline \ Subtitle`_: Sets a headline for the following day's newspaper.
-* \> Intro-Before: Actions and/or dialogue to take place before any intro dialogue (used only for the 'EZIC' entrant and an unused 'Pevert-1').
+* \> Intro-Before: Actions and/or dialogue to take place before any intro dialogue (used only for the `EZIC` entrant and an unused `Pevert-1`).
-* \> Intro-After: Actions and/or dialogue to take place after any intro dialogue (used for the 'BROTHEL2' entrant (the one who sets the Ludum Dari plotline into motion) and an unused 'Pevert-1').
+* \> Intro-After: Actions and/or dialogue to take place after any intro dialogue (used for the `BROTHEL2` entrant (the one who sets the Ludum Dari plotline into motion) and an unused `Pevert-1`).
 * \> Intro-Replace: Dialogue used when the entrant steps into the booth.
-* \> ShutterClose: Actions to take palce if the shutters are closed (only used for the the 'MRPERSISTENT0' entrant, the first Jorji Costava appearance).
+* \> ShutterClose: Actions to take palce if the shutters are closed (only used for the the `MRPERSISTENT0` entrant, the first Jorji Costava appearance).
-* \> Give-BrothelHelp/Give-EzicIntro: Actions and/or dialogue to take place as a result of giving the the 'BrothelHelp' or 'EzicIntro' items to this entrant
+* \> Give-BrothelHelp/Give-EzicIntro: Actions and/or dialogue to take place as a result of giving the the  BrothelHelp` or `EzicIntro` items to this entrant
 * \> Interrogate-Replace: Dialogue used when the entrant is interrogated.
 * \> Detain-Replace: Dialogue used when the entrant is detained.
-* \> Detain-After: Dialogue used just before a detained entrant exits the booth (only used for the 'KILLERATHELETE' entrant, i.e. Vince Lestrade).
+* \> Detain-After: Dialogue used just before a detained entrant exits the booth (only used for the `KILLERATHELETE` entrant, i.e. Vince Lestrade).
 * \> Approved: Dialogue used for an approved entrant.
 * \> Denied: Dialogue used for a denied entrant.
 * \> Leave: Actions and/or dialogue used for an exiting entrant, regardless of approval/denial status.

 ### Game Logic

-There are multiple logic states, prefixed by 'Game/', for use in determining previous actions undertaken during a playthrough.
+There are multiple logic states, prefixed by `Game/`, for use in determining previous actions undertaken during a playthrough.
 These are:

 * Game/Ezic
 * Game/Ezic-MetCorman